 RASPBERRY Pi CAR PROJECT - REPLACING CLASSIC BMW OBC

-That’s why we rebuilt ours with a Raspberry Pi, LCD screen, and a custom 3D-printed faceplate that fits the original slot like a glove.
+That’s why we rebuilt our classic automotive on-board computer with a Raspberry Pi, LCD screen, and a custom 3D-printed faceplate that fits the original slot like a glove.

-This guide walks you through exactly how we built a smarter, cleaner, and way more capable version of the original BMW OBC—and how you can do it too.
+This Raspberry Pi Car Project guide walks you through exactly how we built a smarter, cleaner, and way more capable version of the original BMW OBC—and how you can do it too.

-Here’s the full breakdown of what we’re using:
+Here’s the full breakdown of the parts we’re using:

-Raspberry Pi Zero 2 W – The compact brain of the project, handling logic and display
+Raspberry Pi Zero 2 W – The compact brain of the car project, handling logic and display

 2.2" PiTFT HAT LCD – LCD display and 4-button interface